Security

 Other security challenges in Africa include transnational threats such as terrorism, organized crime, and human trafficking.
 The Sahel region has emerged as a hotspot for extremist activity, with groups linked to Al-Qaeda and ISIS exploiting weak state presence and porous borders to operate across Mali, Burkina Faso, and Niger.

 Lasting security in Africa requires more than military responses.
-Root causes of conflicts such as poverty, youth unemployment, governance deficits, and intercommunal tensions is essential.
+Root causes of conflicts such as poverty, youth unemployment, governance deficits, and intercommunal tensions need to be addressed.
 With continued investment in conflict resolution, institutional reform, and regional cooperation, Africa can build a more secure and stable future.